raspberrypilearning/3D-scene/en/step_6.md

 ## Adjustable speed

 In this step you will add a speed variable and use it to control the timing of your scene.
-You will add a slider for the speed variable to the stage and choose the range of values that you want to allow.
+The user will be able to drag a slider to make your project go faster or slower.

 --- task ---
 Make a new variable, for all sprites, and call it `speed`.